-15-418/15-618: Parallel Computer Architecture and Programming, Fall 2018: Academic Integrity PolicyThe following is taken directly from the course syllabus.
+15-418/15-618: Parallel Computer Architecture and Programming, Spring 2021: Academic Integrity PolicyThe following is taken directly from the course syllabus.
 Students are also encouraged to review the University Policy on Academic Integrity

 Students in 15-418/618 are absolutely encouraged to talk to each other, to the TAs, to the instructors, or to anyone else about course assignments.
 Any assistance, though, must be limited to discussion of the problems and sketching general approaches to a solution.
 Each programming project team must write its own code and produce its own writeup.
 Consulting another student's or team's solution (past or present) is prohibited on assignments.